-Credit Card Industry Spurs Businesses to Use DMARC Tools
+Credit Card Industry Spurs Organizations to Use DMARC Tools

-Companies everywhere use the PCI DSS standard for handling credit card data, as required by payment companies.
-Now, the standard includes DMARC email authentication.
+Companies everywhere use the PCI DSS standard for handling credit card data, as required by payment companies, and now, the standard includes DMARC email authentication

 Key Points

-- The new standard is expected to accelerate a lagging DMARC rollout.
+- The standard is expected to accelerate a lagging DMARC rollout.

-Businesses both large and small face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences.
+Businesses both large and small face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences, including fines ranging from $5,000 to $100,000, though it is not clear how these fines will be enforced.

 The DMARC requirement is meant to help businesses operate more securely in an economic landscape that has seen data breaches and credit card thefts continue to mount in number and cost, according to recent cybersecurity statistics.
 It is also expected to accelerate DMARC adoption, since failure to comply with PCI DSS could lead to fines and penalties up to a business losing its right to handle payments.
 On the other hand, most companies — especially small and medium-sized businesses (SMBs) — are challenged to adopt the email authentication standard because DMARC tools have proven complicated to deploy.

 Companies’ costs related to cyber credit card theft are growing.
-According to IBM’s 2023 Cost of a Data Breach Report, compromised records with personally identifiable information (PII), including those with credit card information, cost businesses $183 per record — more than any other category of asset stolen in data breaches.
-[4] Customer PII is also the most breached record type of all, compared to employee PII, intellectual property, and other categories.
-Customer PII represents 52% of all breaches in the 2023 report, up eight percentage points over the past two years.
+According to IBM’s 2024 Cost of a Data Breach Report, compromised records with personally identifiable information (PII), including those with credit card information, cost businesses $173 per record — more than any other category of asset stolen in data breaches3.
+Customer PII is also the most breached record type of all, compared to employee PII, intellectual property, and other categories.
+Customer PII represents 46% of all breaches in the 2024 report.

 The Marriage of PCI DSS and DMARC Tools